parrt/msds692/hw/tfidf.md

 </newsitem>
 ```

 Unlike in previous labs where we used the simple `untangle`, this time we will use `ElementTree`.
 (A [good tutorial on XML in Python](http://eli.thegreenplace.net/2012/03/15/processing-xml-in-python-with-elementtree/)).
-Given a filename, use `ElementTree()` to read in the XML.
+Given a filename, read in the xml as a string, then use `ET.fromstring()` and `ElementTree()` to parse the XML text.
 From this XML tree, you can ask it to find the `title` tag.
 Then use XPath notation with `tree.iterfind()` to grab all of the tags underneath the `<text>` tag.
-In our case, these will be `<p>` tags.
+In our case, these will be `<p>` tags so use XPath `.//text/*`.
+It means "*from the current node, find all text tag descendants then all of their children.*"

 When you are packing the text together, make sure to put a space in between the elements you join.
 Otherwise, you might end up putting two words together forming a new nonsense word.

 In a file called `common.py`, create this function: